CookieDinner/BlueMoon/README.md

 # BlueMoon
-# A project for object oriented programming class.
+# Project for object oriented programming class.

 A simulation of an online series/movies service.